smpdarnell/mul-tutorial-finder/README.md

 # mul-tutorial-finder
 Find tutorials on /r/MakeupLounge by product.
-UI almost exactly the UI from the [Flask Tutorial](http://flask.pocoo.org/docs/1.0/tutorial/factory/)
+UI almost exactly the UI from the [Flask Tutorial](http://flask.pocoo.org/docs/1.0/tutorial/factory/).
+Note: Sign in/Register is only partially implemented.

 ## Installation
 1. Have python 3 installed on your system.
 Check [here](https://www.python.org/downloads/) for downloads/instructions.
 I was using Python 3.6.7 during development.